Coffee ReadsPricing Reports

 Why operator experience is the real differentiator

 Most AI agencies are technologists who learned business second.
-The gap shows up in the work: they can build the model, but they miss the P&L logic that decides whether the model matters.
-When you are choosing a partner for a small business, the person who has actually run one, made payroll, sat across from a buyer, chased an invoice, will scope the right problem faster than a generalist who has only read about it.
+The gap shows up in the work.
+They can build the model.
+They miss the P&L logic that decides whether the model matters.
+The person who has actually run a business, made payroll, sat across from a buyer, chased an invoice, scopes the right problem faster than a generalist who only read about it.

-That is our own bias, openly.
-We built our approach the hard way: running a national food brand into Walmart, Sysco, and KeHE, operating a restaurant, and living the exact time-drains AI is now good at removing.
-When we design an AI system, we are solving problems we have personally had, which is a different starting point than a spec sheet.
+That is our bias, openly stated.
+We built our approach the hard way, running a national food brand into Walmart, Sysco, and KeHE, operating a restaurant, and living the exact time-drains AI is now good at removing.
+When we design an AI system, we are solving problems we have personally had.
+That is a different starting point than a spec sheet.

 §